aut0poietic/ali/README.md

 Learners utilizing the components require a modern browser (last 4 versions), IE 10+ and any version of Edge.

-Take a look at the [issues](https://github.com/aut0poietic/ali/issues/) for this project to
+Take a look at the [issues](https://github.com/aut0poietic/ali/issues/) for this project to see where we're going, make suggestions or tell us if something doesn't quite work.